 You’ve planned out your plot, handcrafted an amazing cast of characters, and you know your major story beats.
 Now you just have to put pen to paper and let your magic flow.
+Learn how to put it together in this comprehensive guide.

 Only one problem, the actual writing of it.